top of page

 2b colorblock-parallax copy.png

 Mr. Lynch is the proud recipient of the 2009 Ailey School Apex Award presented annually to a member of the dance community who has had a profound influence on the world of dance and has impacted The Ailey School.
 Other awards include the Simply Positive Inc. Chery Byron Spirit Award 2017 for the scope of his career and the Wall Street Alphas Charitable Foundation’s Arts and Culture Award 2017 for his work with underserved communities.
-Aubrey was also honored by White Plains Youth Bureau, which recognized his career achievements and the positive impact he has had on young people and the arts, at their annual dance benefit, where White Plains Mayor Thomas Roach and the Westchester Legislature also proclaimed January 18 “Aubrey Lynch II Day.”
+Aubrey was also honored by the White Plains Youth Bureau, which recognized his career achievements and the positive impact he has had on young people and the arts, at their annual dance benefit, where White Plains Mayor Thomas Roach and the Westchester Legislature proclaimed January 18 “Aubrey Lynch II Day.”

-Aubrey has been on faculty of The Ailey School and Steps on Broadway and is a frequent guest speaker and master teacher at schools and institutions around the world.
-Most notably, Aubrey has been a modern dance mentor at Miami’s prestigious Young Arts Week an annual competition whose awards include a $10,000.00 scholarship and an opportunity to meet the President of the United States.
+Aubrey has been on the faculty of The Ailey School and Steps on Broadway and is a frequent guest speaker and master teacher at schools and institutions around the world.
+Most notably, Aubrey has been a modern dance mentor at Miami’s prestigious Young Arts Week, an annual competition whose awards include a $10,000.00 scholarship and an opportunity to meet the President of the United States.

 IMG_9245 2.jpg